bmscmoreira/TEMPi/README.md

 # TEMPi
-A CPU/GPU temperature logger for Raspberry Pi.
+A temperature logger for Raspberry Pi.

 ### Why
 The Raspberry Pi packs a lot of power, when compared to its predecessors, in a small form-factor.
 Each use-case scenario is unique as so is the need to dissipate the heat it produces, either with active or passive cooling solutions.
-Either way, you can't improve what you can't measure, and this simple script allows you to do that: log the Rasperry Pi's CPU and GPU temperature to a file.
+Either way, you can't improve what you can't measure, and this simple script allows you to do that: log the Rasperry Pi's temperature to a file.

 Just a few hours logging temperature allowed me to notice that:
-- my Raspberry Pi 4 in a closed acrilic case, with just a small gap for ventilation, stabilized at 54CPU/54GPU celsius, at idle;
+- my Raspberry Pi 4 in a closed acrilic case, with just a small gap for ventilation, stabilized at 54ºC, at idle;
-- same case with the top cover removed and the temperatures lowered to 49CPU/48GPU celsius, idling as well;
+- same case with the top cover removed and the temperature lowered to 49ºC, idling as well;
-- deactivating VNC protocol or booting to CLI instead of desktop made no difference in the temps;
+- deactivating VNC protocol or booting to CLI instead of desktop made no difference in the temperature;
-- elevating the Pi, for fresh air to have more room to come in from beneath the Pi made no difference in temps as well.
+- elevating the Pi, for fresh air to have more room to come in from below the Pi made no difference in temperature as well;
+- placing the Pi sideways, with the I/O ports facing up, prevented the Pi from accumulating heat from below and allowed a better airflow and cooling: temperature dropped 2 degrees to 47ºC.

 ### How to use this script:
 - download TEMPi.sh script and place it at a convenient location (for example, in your desktop);